dynup/kpatch/README.md

 	- ftrace improvements to close any windows that would allow a patch to be inadvertently disabled

-**Q: Is it possible to register a function that gets called atomically with `stop_machine` when the patch module loads and unloads?**
+**Q. Is it possible to register a function that gets called atomically with `stop_machine` when the patch module loads and unloads?**

 We do have plans to implement something like that.